 restart Kippo and we are good to go.
 At this point any NEW data you record is stored in the SQL tables.

-Next edit config.php to match the values from the kippo configuration
+Next edit config.php and update the following sections to match your kippo setup

 As i mentioned earlier in the absence of any Auth im using htaccess and htpasswd to provide basic access control. this is fairly trivial to set up.